Dealerdirect/guides/code-styling/markdown/README.md

 ## 12. HTML

-- One SHOULD NOT not to use HTML, unless this is absolutely necessary.
+- One SHOULD NOT use HTML, unless this is absolutely necessary.
 - The HTML code MUST be preceded and followed by a newline.
 - Markdown MUST NOT be used inside the HTML, use plain HTML instead.